Introduction – What digital marketing channels provide the best ROI?

 How does discounting improve performance?

-Discounting can decrease profit due to lower margins; however, when combined with bulk orders, related products, multi-buy products, or increased service level, this can improve the revenue generated.
+Discounting can decrease profit due to lower margins; however, when combined with bulk orders, related products, multi-buy products, or increased service levels, this can improve the revenue generated.

-Because the conversion rates increase and the transaction value increases whilst keeping the CoS or CPL the same or similar to previously, this results in an improved ROI.
+Because the conversion rates increase and the transaction value increases while keeping the CoS or CPL the same or similar to previously, this results in an improved ROI.

 How does discounting relate to increased cost per lead or CPA?